 UPSC IAS Exam Pattern 2020 (Prelims & Mains) - Subject Wise Civil Service Paper Pattern

-UPSC IAS Exam Pattern 2020 (Prelims & Mains) - Union Public Service Commission releases UPSC IAS 2020 exam pattern in the official notification.
-The exam pattern of IAS 2020 contains a number of marks and questions, test duration, and more.
+UPSC IAS Exam Pattern 2020 (Prelims & Mains) - Union Public Service Commission released the UPSC IAS 2020 exam pattern in the official notification.
+The exam pattern of UPSC IAS 2020 consists stages of the exam, number of questions, test duration, total marks of UPSC exam and more.
 UPSC IAS exam pattern 2020 for prelims comprises two papers from General Studies of 200 marks each.
 On the basis of performance in the prelims stage of UPSC IAS, candidates will be shortlisted for the Mains exam.
-UPSC IAS 2020 exam pattern for mains consists of nine papers of which Paper A and B are qualifying in nature.
+IAS exam pattern for mains consists of nine papers of which Paper A and B are qualifying in nature.
 Marks obtained in the remaining seven papers and interview will be considered for the final selection.
-UPSC IAS 2020 preliminary exam will be held on October 4, 2020 whereas the main exam date is January 8, 2021.
-Candidates who will clear the prelims exam will be called for mains exam followed by an interview.
-Go through the complete article to get detailed information on the UPSC IAS 2020 exam pattern
+UPSC IAS 2020 preliminary exam will be held on October 4, 2020, whereas the main exam date is January 8, 2021.
+Go through the complete article to get detailed information on the UPSC IAS 2020 exam pattern.

 UPSC IAS Exam Pattern 2020 (Prelims & Mains)- Overview